 2FA Texts Aren’t Safe

-This is a fancy way of logging into a system with more than ...
-More or This is a fancy way of logging into a system with more than ...
-More is that thing where you get a text with a bunch of random numbers to let you log into on of your accounts.
+2FA or Two Factor Authentication is that thing where you get a text with a bunch of random numbers to let you log into on of your accounts.
 It’s the smart way to ensure your privacy.
 Unfortunately, a company called Voxox, who sends those text messages for some companies, left one of their databases open and unencrypted on the internet exposing over 26 million text messages.

 Rather than relying on an outside company to send those text messages to you, you should install an app on your phone.
 Installing an app means you won’t be exposing those codes to anyone who isn’t able to see your phone.